Veterinary Technician Schools in New Jersey (NJ)

 To qualify for licensure, certification, or registration as a veterinary technician in most states, students must have graduated from a two- to four-year program accredited by the Committee on Veterinary Technician Education and Activities (CVTEA)—the program approval body established by the American Veterinary Medical Association (AVMA)—which is the main accrediting body for vet tech programs in the country.

-Finally, The AVMA provides an extensive list of mandated vet tech skills which must be included as part of the curricula in any approved program.
+Finally, the AVMA provides an extensive list of mandated vet tech skills which must be included as part of the curricula in any approved program.

 Jocelyn Blore (Chief Content Strategist)